Chris Hemsworth to take break from acting over Alzheimer's risk and to spend time with family

 “It really triggered something in me to want to take some time off.
 And since we finished the show, I’ve been completing the things I was already contracted to do.
 Now when I finish this tour this week, I’m going home, and I’m going to have a good chunk of time off and just simplify.
 Be with the kids, be with my wife,” he continued.

-While filming 'Limitless', Hemsworth got to know that he is eight to ten times more likely than an average individual to develop Alzheimer's disease.
+While filming 'Limitless', Hemsworth got to know that he is eight to 10 times more likely than an average individual to develop Alzheimer's disease.

 In the fifth episode of the docuseries, the actor met longevity physician Dr Peter Attia and underwent a series of genetic tests.
 During which Attia told Hemsworth, "We’ve got every blood test one can get.
 And you’ve got two copies of APOE4.
 A set from your mom and a set from your dad."
-For those uninitiated, APOE4 is the gene that has the strongest correlation to the development of Alzheimer’s disease, however, not much is known about it.
+For those uninitiated, APOE4 is the gene that has the strongest correlation to the development of Alzheimer’s disease.

 During the episode, Hemsworth also revealed that his grandfather suffers from the disease.
 "He either doesn’t remember who we are, you know, his grandkids, but also even his own children, for years.
-It’s heartbreaking," said Hemsworth.
+It’s heartbreaking," Hemsworth said.